EsraHaytaoglu/Delicious-Recipes/README.md

 DELETE /favs/:id
 DELETE /comments/:id
 ```
-### Competition
+## Competition

-This project won an award in the competition organized by<a href="https://www.youtube.com/channel/UCfSw9Jm29lJHRKU4DmfH0vg">React Dersleri</a>.
+This project won an award in the competition organized by <a href="https://www.youtube.com/channel/UCfSw9Jm29lJHRKU4DmfH0vg"> React Dersleri</a>.